Tax Accountant Career Overview

 How to Become a Tax Accountant

 Tax accountant careers begin with a specialized college education.
-Most taxation specialists major in accounting or a related field like economics or finance.
+Most tax specialists major in accounting or a related field like economics or finance.
 Some choose to earn a degree in tax law or study tax law as a minor.

 Earning a designation such as certified public accountant requires at least a bachelor's degree.
 Many tax accountants opt to complete a graduate degree as well.
 A master's degree can enhance your authority and appeal to employers while boosting your earning potential.